xster/flutter-wiki/Upgrading-pre-1.12-Android-projects.md

 Your existing full-Flutter projects aren't immediately affected and will continue to work as before for the foreseeable future.

-However, the new Android wrappers also introduces a new set of Android plugins development APIs.
+However, the new Android wrappers also introduce a new set of Android plugin development APIs.
 Plugins developed exclusively on the new plugins API will not work on older pre-1.12 Android projects.
 Building a pre-1.12 Android project that uses plugins created after 1.12 will yield a build-time error unless the plugin developer explicitly opted to create a second backward compatible implementation.

 # Full-Flutter app migration